apengwin/py_node/README.md

 * The overhead of IPC between the child process and the parent printing out the child's logs is pretty significant, so it's probably a bad idea to print out the output of a `tar -xcf`.
 Plus it spams the logs.

 * GCF lets you run as root.

+* The container runs Debian.

+* MAKE SURE THERE ARE NO CONFLICTING CREDENTIALS IN `~/.boto `, OTHERWISE AUTH WILL FAIL AND YOU WILL SPEND AN HOUR TRYING TO FIGURE OUT WHY YOUR CREDENTIALS SUDDENLY DONT WORK ANYMORE.
+[DONT BE STUPID LIKE ME.](http://stackoverflow.com/a/42798239/3780557)